Polonia Warsaw

 Polonia Warsaw (Polonia Warszawa, [pɔˈlɔɲa varˈʂava]), founded on 19 November 1911, is the oldest existing sports club in Warsaw, the capital of Poland, best known for its football and basketball teams.
 It also has track and field, swimming, chess, mountain biking, and contract bridge sections.
 Historically it also had sections in ice hockey, fencing, tennis, volleyball, hazena, cycling and boxing.

+The football team competes in the I liga, the second level of the Polish football league system.